What is the SMART Program?

-The Summer SMART program provides a six-week academic enrichment course designed to teach moral principals, increase reading skills, and introduce (homeless) children to hands-on, educational field trip experiences throughout the region.
+The SMART program provides a six-week academic enrichment course designed to teach moral principles, increase reading skills, and introduce children to hands-on, educational field trip experiences throughout the region.

-Why is the SUMMER SMART Program important and why should I help support it?
+Why is the SMART Program important and why should I help support it?

-The Summer SMART program is important because we believe that education and an introduction to Biblical based morality is the only solution to stop the cycle of poverty.
-These children do not have stable home lives, they are often in and out of school settings, and are often victims of neglect.
-Faith Mission’s Summer SMART Program provides a steady, safe, and homelike setting for these children two days per week.
+These children do not have stable home lives, are often in and out of school settings, and are often victims of neglect.
+Faith Mission’s SMART Program provides a steady, safe, and homelike setting for these children two days per week.

 How can I help?

-2. PREACH: Faith Mission can utilize clergy or youth ministers who would like to teach a Bible story by ‘bringing it to life’.
-Bible stories will need to coincide with the character principle of the week.
+Faith Mission can utilize clergy or youth ministers who would like to teach a Bible story by “bringing it to life.”
+Bible stories should coincide with the character principle of the week.

 Faith Mission can benefit from private donations to cover the cost of the SMART program.
 Contributions will go to cover the childrens’ meals and field trip fees.
 All other staff and supplies are covered by volunteers and donations.